 What Makes HEROIC Different

 We take security and data breach monitoring very seriously.
 Unlike LeakedSource, HEROIC is primarily used by individuals that truly want to secure and protect their sensitive information.
-With daily updates to our database of billion records, we have built and will continue to build the world’s largest publically available hack database.
+With daily updates to our database of billion records, we have built and will continue to build the world’s largest publicly available hack database.
 We strive to maintain our database’s accuracy and security.
 We fully understand the great responsibility that comes with such a large repository of information that if abused, can cause harm to millions of individuals.

 We do not provide any sensitive details about a user unless he or she has confirmed their identity through extensive security measures.
 We simply do not and will not provide this data to any other user using our platform.
 We also provide users with the ability to hide their data from our public search if they so choose and have added limits on our searching capabilities to eliminate incidents of abuse.